valrus/alfred-mpd/README.md

 play it.
 The workflow also comes with a hotkey (default ⌃⇧↑) to save you from having to type the keyword.
 You may of course change or disable it.

+The workflow also makes F7, F8 and F9 do for mpd what they do as media keys for iTunes (previous track / toggle play / next track respectively).

 ## If You Don't Have mpd Installed Already

 You should be aware that using mpd instead of iTunes to play music means